twilight-rs/twilight-rs.github.io/src/chapter_1_crates/section_7_twilight.md

 twilight = { branch = "trunk", git = "https://github.com/twilight-rs/twilight" }
 ```

-### Features
+## Features

-All of the crates that are re-exported can be disabled.
-For example, if you need
+All of the core crates are re-exported through the main Twilight crate for ease
+of use by default.
+Each crate can be enabled or disabled.
+This is a list of
+available features for those:

+- `cache`
+- `command-parser`
+- `gateway`
+- `http`
+- `model`
+- `standby`

-everything but `cache`, then you can disable only voice.
+For example, if you need everything but `cache`, then you can enable everything
+else.
 This looks like:

 ```toml
 [dependencies.twilight]